LFGB vs FDA Testing

 In Summary …

 Even though both FDA & LFGB approved silicone is considered food safe, silicone that has passed LFGB testing is definitely safer.

 Manufacturers will use different quality silicone material depending on their customer’s requirements i.e. whether they require FDA or LFGB approved silicone – which will depend on where the customer plans to sell their silicone products and also to what level of quality they want to offer their customers.

 To this end, as we ‘Just Smart Kitchenware’ care deeply about the health of our customers, we ensure our silicone kitchenware is produced to the highest quality using LFGB certified silicone.

-Sign up to product & blog updates& instanty download a FREE copy of my Recipe eBook with over 70 easy recipes for the road & at home.
+Sign up to updates& instanty get a FREE copy of my Recipe eBook with over 70 easy recipes, with simple ingredients & easy clean up.